Stan-Leigh/NG-30-Days-of-Learning/README.md

 * Microsoft Teams to analyze Team activity
 * Sharepoint, where we uploaded the Financial Sample Data from Day 1 to a site and generated a dashboard without doing anything.
 * Powerpoint, where we can upload dashboard links to powerpoint slides and have dashboards that change in real-time for presentations.

+## Day 3
+We created a Dashboard with Microsoft Excel using the Covid 19 data that we scraped in Day 2.
+We created pivot tables and different types of charts, we used slicers to make filters and we added images to the dashboard.